Introduction to Teradata Sparse Maps

 We can therefore expect more stable response times.
 As you may have noticed, spare maps are especially suitable for tactical workloads due to the abovementioned properties.
 Single-AMP sparse maps allow the optimizer to prioritize our queries as a tactical workload.
 If you are interested in tactical workload tuning, I can recommend this article:

 Teradata sparse maps are ideal for small tables.
 Especially if they have fewer rows than the system has AMPs.
 Using sparse maps for tiny tables also minimizes the risk of skewed dynamic AMP samples.
-In general, small tables we query frequently are good candidates.
+In general, the small tables we query frequently are good candidates.

 How are tables distributed inside the sparse map?